Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <!-- START: div -->
 <div class="QandA_question">

 Q: You said that compilers “can usually determine the value of a `sizeof` expression.”
-Can’t a compiler always determine the value of a `sizeof` expression? [p- 151]
+Can't a compiler always determine the value of a `sizeof` expression? [p- 151]

 </div>
 <!-- END: div -->
 <!-- START: div -->
 <div class="QandA_answer">

 A: In C89, yes.
 In C99, however, there's one exception.
-The compiler can’t determine the size of a variable-length array, because the number of elements in the array may change during the execution of the program.
+The compiler can't determine the size of a variable-length array, because the number of elements in the array may change during the execution of the program.

 </div>
 <!-- END: div -->